stavco9/mlops-final-project/docs/MIDTERM_EXERCISE.md

 ## Business background

 Our client is a player in the water utility sector.
 In this sector it is important to provide efficient and reliable water circulation.
 The water utilities relies on a network of pumps to maintain a consistent and optimal water flow.
 These pumps are equipped with sensors capable of measuring multiple parameters, such as pressure, flow rate, and temperature, providing crucial insights into the state of the water distribution system.

 Our customer's goal is to ensure the uninterrupted and cost-effective delivery of clean water to consumers.
 This involves managing a network of pumps and monitoring various parameters to maintain operational efficiency, reduce energy consumption, and proactively address issues within the water circulation infrastructure.

 Infrastructure maintenance costs are the major operational expense and are in a big part defined by the effectiveness of early detection of signs of infrastructure issues.

-Missed anomalies in water circulation have potential to result in water supply failure and substantial expenses in urgent fixing of the problem, repair of the associated damage and more
+Missed anomalies in water circulation have potential to result in water supply failure and substantial expenses in urgent fixing of the problem, repair of the associated damage and more.

 In contrast, proactive check of potential issues is relatively inexpensive.
 Hence, the client's major business challenge is to develop high level of sensitivity to all variety of water supply anomalies, aiming not to overlook any type of issue.